ADDPAID GENERAL TERMS AND CONDITIONS OF ASSIGNMENT AND USE (29 may 2019)

 Amaro reserves the right to close the Site at any time by sending notification to the User by any means, provided that a reasonable timeframe is adopted.
 In that case, the User Accounts and services to which the User has signed up will be automatically cancelled, it being provided that where the User has taken out an Alert subscription that remains underway at the time the Site is closed, Amaro will refund the User in proportion to the Alert credits still unused.

 Amaro’s activities shall not include organising renegotiations between the User declaring an unpaid debt in its name and on its behalf and the Unwilling Debtor concerned, or the provision of access to the internet or the provision of an electronic communication service to the public.
 Accordingly, Amaro, in its capacity as hosting provider, has no statutory obligation to check the real identity of Users when they connect to the Site or to check the content, information and declarations produced by them.

 Since Amaro does not have the resources to find out whether the payment of an unpaid debt by an Unwilling Debtor to a User has taken place outside of the Site, it cannot be held liable in such circumstances for keeping online an unpaid debt declaration for which the corresponding amount has been paid to the User without it being informed.
-However, any abuse report concerning the declaration of an unpaid debt that has been paid will be subject to a control procedure in accordance with Reporting abuse and, as the case may be, the corresponding declaration will be immediately and directly removed from the Site by Amaro.
+However, any abuse report concerning the declaration of an unpaid debt that has been paid will be subject to a control procedure in accordance with Article 9 and, as the case may be, the corresponding declaration will be immediately and directly removed from the Site by Amaro.